yiisoft/bootstrap5/docs/guide/en/README.md

 - [Accordion](accordion.md): Learn how to create and customize an accordion component with various item types, toggle options.
+- [Alert](alert.md): Learn how to create and customize alert components with variants, headers, and dismissible options.
 - [Dropdown](dropdown.md): Learn how to create and customize interactive dropdown menus with various item types, toggle options.